Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Background and Preliminaries

 \subsection{Payment Channel Networks}

-A payment channel~\cite{GenChannels} can be seen as an escrow (or multi-signature), into which two parties $A$ and $B$ transfer their initial coins with the guarantee that their coins are not locked forever and the agreed balance can be withdrawn at any time.
-After that, $A$ and $B$ can pay each other off-chain by signing and exchanging transactions that reflect the updated balances in the escrow.
+A payment channel~\cite{GenChannels} can be seen as an escrow (or multi-signature), into which two parties Alice $A$ and Bob $B$ transfer their initial coins with the guarantee that their coins are not locked forever and the agreed balance can be withdrawn at any time.
+After that, $A$ and $B$ can pay each other off-chain by signing and exchanging messages that reflect the updated balances in the escrow.
 These signatures can be used at any time to close the channel and distribute the coins on-chain according to the last channel state.
 In order to discourage parties from posting an old state on-chain, a punishment mechanism is in place.
-In particular, in Lightning~\cite{lightning}, once $A$ closes the channel, she has to wait a mutually agreed time before getting her coins; meanwhile, $B$ has the possibility to withdraw all the coins in the channel, including the one assigned to $A$, if the state posted on-chain by $A$ is not the last one they mutually agreed on.
-We note such a punishment mechanism is of game-theoretic nature: parties can indeed post an old state on-chain, yet they are discouraged to do so.
+In particular, in Lightning~\cite{lightning}, once $A$ closes the channel, she has to wait a mutually agreed time before getting her coins.
+Meanwhile, $B$ has the opportunity to withdraw all the coins in the channel (by posting a so-called revocation transaction), including the ones assigned to $A$, if the state posted on-chain by $A$ is not the last one they mutually agreed on.
+Such a punishment mechanism is of game-theoretic nature: parties can indeed post an old state on-chain, yet they are discouraged to do so.